 Maintaining a Solid Balance between our Loan Portfolio and our Indebtedness.
 We intend to continue to maintain a sound balance between the terms of our financial indebtedness, including interest rates, currency and maturity, and those of our loan portfolio, thereby reducing credit risks.
-Our leases have an average term of 38 months and our factoring operations have an average term of 88 days in comparison to our principal financial liabilities which have an average term of 57 months.
-We make efforts to extend the average maturity of our financial indebtedness, in order to reduce credit risks.
+Our leases have an average term of 35 months and our factoring operations have an average term of 79 days in comparison to our principal financial liabilities for which the maturity ranges between three and five years with an average term of 38 months.
+We strive to match the average term of our financial obligations with our portfolio in order to reduce credit risks.
+Furthermore, we intend to continue to maintain prudent risk management practices by having a sound mix of fixed and variable interest rates in our indebtedness.
+As of March 31, 2017, 38% of our total debt has fixed interest rate, 25% has a Cap on TIIE and only 37% is variable.